mootools/mootools-more/Docs/Forms/Form.Validator.md

 ### Syntax

-	//add a form validator to my instance myFormValidator.add(className, options);
+	//add a form validator to my instance myFormValidator.add(name, options);
-	//add a form validator to all future instances (globally) Form.Validator.add(className, options);
+	//add a form validator to all future instances (globally) Form.Validator.add(name, options);

 ### Arguments

-1. className - (*string*) the className associated with the validator
+1. name - (*string*) the name associated with the validator
 2. options - (*object*) the [InputValidator][] options (*errorMsg* and *test*)

 ### Notes

 This method is a property of every instance of [Form.Validator][] as well as the [Form.Validator][] object itself.
 That is to say that you can add validators to the [Form.Validator][] object or to an instance of it.
 Adding validators to an instance of [Form.Validator][] will make those validators apply only to that instance, while adding them to the Class will make them available to all instances.

 ### Examples